The Brilliant but Neglected Novels of Garet Garrett

 Commentary

-One of the best nonfiction books to appear following the onset of the Great Depression was by the financial journalist Garet Garrett (1878–1954).
+One of the best nonfiction books to appear following the onset of the Great Depression was written by the financial journalist Garet Garrett (1878–1954).
 It is called “The Bubble that Broke the World” (1931), and it was a bestseller.
 His analysis was exactly right.
 This was not a crisis of capitalism, he wrote, but of postwar credit expansions and imbalances.
 The economic downturn represented the coming due of the bill, and a cry for rebalancing production, consumption, savings, and interest rates in the United States and all over the industrialized world.

-Years ago, I read everything by him I could find, found myself amazed he is not better known, and so brought it all back into print.
+Years ago, I read everything by him I could find, found myself amazed he was not better known, and so brought it all back into print.
 Garrett is a case study of a forgotten genius, which often happens in times of depression and war when even the most popular writers are forgotten by history.
 He began to write fiction after Warren G. Harding had called for a “return to normalcy” after World War I. But for Garrett, “normalcy” was civilization itself.

 As a financial journalist, Garrett began as a featured contributor to America’s most successful periodical, The Saturday Evening Post, but his contributions were not limited to this publication.
 He also wrote for Collier’s, Everybody’s Magazine, and The New Republic.
 His topics usually centered on financial matters.
 Garrett was at the top of his game and became one of the most widely read writers on economics in the country.

 The Driver” (1922), an exciting book that heralds entrepreneurial achievement, was the first.
 It tells the story of a Wall Street financier, Henry Galt, a shadowy figure who stays out of the limelight as much as possible until he unleashes a plan that had been years in the making: He uses his extraordinary entrepreneurial talent to acquire control of a failing railroad.
-In many ways, this book is the template for Ayn Rand’s “Atlas Shrugged” but we do not know if this was intended or coincidental.
+In many ways, this book is the template for Ayn Rand’s “Atlas Shrugged,” but we do not know if this was intended or coincidental.

 In any case, the novel is brilliant and thrilling, one that provides an excellent lesson in how entrepreneurship works.

-This leads to a fascinating repeat of events that causes another dissolution, more bitter and shocking than the last.
+This leads to a fascinating recurrence of events that causes another dissolution, more bitter and shocking than the last.
 The feud continues over iron and then over steel until steel wins the victory after many fits and starts.
 In the course of the story, the reader discovers how it is that technology has such a dramatic effect on society, and how risk and entrepreneurship are at the very heart of it all.

 Garrett employs every literary device to make commerce itself the setting for great acts of courage, heroism, sacrifice, and tragedy.
 And as with his other books, the central mover of events is the price system.
 It is the signal for and cause of the most notable changes in the plot.
-The reader discovers economics in a way that might not otherwise be possible, and it is hard to imagine that anyone can come away with anything but love for the whole subject of enterprise.
+The reader apprehends economics in a way that might not otherwise be possible, and it is hard to imagine that anyone can come away from the story with anything but love for the whole subject of enterprise.

 Garrett does not portray the market as some idealized utopia.
-We have here the full range of human emotion and motivation at work: arrogance, pride, malice, love, compassion, jealousy, rage, and everything else.
+We have here the full range of human emotion and motivation at work: arrogance, pride, malice, love, compassion, jealousy, rage, and more.
 What is striking is that all these emotions play themselves out in a setting that, despite all the metaphors involving battles and wars, is ultimately peaceful.
 No one can fully control price movements, and it is these that act to reward victors and punish losers.
-Here we have the “manly” virtues playing themselves out not on bloody battlefields but in the peaceful marketplace.
+Here we have the manly virtues playing themselves out not on bloody battlefields but in the peaceful marketplace.

 “The Cinder Buggy” could easily be considered the best of his work in this area.
 It is a wonderful novel for anyone who loves, or wants to more deeply understand, American history, economic theory, and the place of technology in the molding of society.

 As implausible as it may sound, the central figure in this book is the price of wheat.
-It is the main source of drama.
+It is the main source of the drama.
 The settings are the wheat pit at the Chicago exchange (circa 1915) and the Kansas wheat fields.
 Linking those two radically different universes, through speculative buying and selling, is the mission of this book.

 The book tells the story of one man’s discovery of a brilliant speculator and his relationship with an old and legendary farmer/mystic and his daughter.
 The mystic embodies both the highest wisdom and the greatest economic fallacies of the day.
 The question that must be confronted is how to make farms profitable in times of falling prices, and the novel shows that speculation, even with all its human foibles, makes a contribution to stabilizing the market.

-Here is one of hundreds of brilliant passages describing the speculator: “No rule of probability contains him.
+“No rule of probability contains him.
 To say that he acts upon impulse, without reflection, in a headlong manner, is true only so far as it goes.
 Many people have that weakness.
 With him it is not a weakness.
 It is a principle of conduct.
 The impulse in his case is not ungovernable.
 It does not possess him and overthrow his judgment.
 It is the other way around.
-He takes possession of the impulse, mounting it as it were the enchanted steed of the Arabian Nights, and rides it to its kingdom of consequences.
+He takes possession of the impulse, mounting it as [if] it were the enchanted steed of the Arabian Nights, and rides it to its kingdom of consequences.
 What lies at the end is always a surprise; if it is something he doesn’t care for, no matter.
 Another steed is waiting.
 Meaning to do this, living for it, he has no baggage.
 There is nothing behind him.
 If he has wealth it is portable.
 He is at any moment ready.”

-In a plot twist that foreshadows the New Deal, one person attempts to destroy the wheat crops with a poisonous fungus, thinking that he is doing the farmers a favor by reducing supply—based on logic he learned from unworkable government schemes.
+In a plot twist that foreshadows the New Deal, one person attempts to destroy the wheat crops with a fungus, thinking that he is doing the farmers a favor by reducing supply—based on logic he learned from unworkable government schemes.
 The reader is confronted with the challenge of coming to understand whether this is really beneficial to farmers, and if not, why not?
-(Keep in mind that “Satan’s Bushel” was written a full decade before FDR attempted the same tactics by force from the federal level.)
+(Keep in mind that “Satan’s Bushel” was written a full decade before FDR attempted the same tactics by force at the federal level.)

-And for financial historians, there is the very special treat of observing the great drama of the early years of the Chicago commodities market—written from the vantage point of one generation later.
+And for financial historians, there is the very special treat of observing the great drama of the early years of the Chicago commodities market—written from the vantage point of one generation in the future.
 There are scenes in the wheat trading pit that just take your breath away.
 This novel demonstrates yet again that no one can make the stuff of enterprise dramatic, tragic, and heroic like Garrett.

 He goes further to provide rich and detailed portrayals of all the main activists who are drawn to socialism.
 He shows how the experiment fails on economic and political grounds.
-As a novel, “Harangue” is just as competent as his others, but it takes a different angle: it explores the dangers of the intellectual and political world as a contrast to the creative world of commerce.
+As a novel, “Harangue” is just as competent as his others, but it takes a different angle: It explores the dangers of the intellectual and political world as a contrast to the creative world of commerce.

 He died on his apple farm in 1954, largely a forgotten figure though he had once been a famous literary force in American life.
 May he be remembered and appreciated anew, and may he teach all to learn to adore peace and prosperity, and all its creative adventures, as he did.
-His last book is a profound lesson in American history: “The American Story,” published posthumously.
+His last book is a profound lesson in American history: “The American Story,” published posthumously in 1955.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.